-Implant Supported Denture
+Implant Supported Dentures Naperville IL

 What Are Implant Supported Dentures?

-Two Types of Implants for Overdentures
+Two Types of Implant Supported Dentures

-Once we've determined that you are a good candidate for implants, which includes having enough of your jawbone, we will determine which of two types of implant supported overdentures we will use for your procedure.
-These include bar-retained and ball-retained dentures.
+Once we've determined that you are a good candidate for implants, which includes having a healthy jaw mass, we will determine which of two types of implant supported dentures we will use for your procedure.
+The two types of structures include bar-retained dentures and ball-retained dentures.

-With this type of overdenture, a thin, metal bar is affixed to at least two, but no more than five implants in your jawbone.
+With this type of overdenture, a thin, metal bar is affixed to secure at least two, but no more than five implants in your jawbone.
 Clips or similar connectors secure the overdenture to the bar.

 Also called stud-attachment dentures, these implant supported overdentures typically contain sockets that are placed onto round connectors on the implants.

-What Is the Implant Supported Denture Process?
+What Are the Benefits of Implant Supported Dentures?

 Implant supported dentures have revolutionized the concept of dentures, which have traditionally been known for their instability in the mouth.
-This can cause slipping that can negatively impact your ability to chew properly and their ability to speak clearly.
+This can cause slipping for patients that can negatively impact their ability to eat and chew properly and their ability to speak clearly.